alexfjw/jp-ocr-prunned-cnn/README.md

 3. onnx-caffe2

 Note that the pytorch code uses cuda for training models.
-Code was written for cpu only usage, but it has not been tested.
-Training with CPU has not been tested.
+Training with CPU has not been tested, but code should support it.

 ## Setup instructions
 Obtain the ETL2 & ETL9G datasets from the following sites.